cederberg/simple-admin/README.md

 All the files in the directories specified will be recursively copied to ```/backup/<hostname>/current/```, which serves as a snapshot backup directory.
-Previous versions of files are also stored, under the ```/backup/<hostname>/history``` directory.
+Previous (replaced) versions of files are kept in the ```/backup/<hostname>/history/``` directory.

-Separate directories with changed files per hour, day and month are created.
-The historic files are hard linked to the snapshot directory to preserve space.
-The hourly history is preserved for 24 hours, daily history for 30 days and thereafter only the monthly history is kept.
+Separate history directories per minute, day and month are maintained.
+The minute history is only preserved for 24 hours and a single new directory is created per backup run.
+The daily history is preserved for 30 days and thereafter only the monthly history is kept.

-The file backup can be run as frequently as every minute, but should at least be run once per day.
+The files are hard linked between the various history directories to preserve space.
+The file backup can be run as frequently as every minute, but should be run at least once per day.

 admin-backup-mysql